MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-smartsheet.md

 ---
-title: How Cloud App Security helps protect your Smartsheet
+title: How Defender for Cloud Apps helps protect your Smartsheet
-description: This article provides information about the benefits of connecting your Smartsheet app to Cloud App Security using the API connector for visibility and control over use. ms.date: 08/15/2021 ms.topic: article
+description: This article provides information about the benefits of connecting your Smartsheet app to Defender for Cloud Apps using the API connector for visibility and control over use. ms.date: 08/15/2021 ms.topic: article
 ---
-# How Cloud App Security helps protect your Smartsheet
+# How Defender for Cloud Apps helps protect your Smartsheet

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

 As a productivity and collaboration cloud solution, Smartsheet holds sensitive information to your organization.
 Any abuse of Smartsheet by a malicious actor or any human error may expose your most critical assets and services to potential attacks.

-Connecting Smartsheet to Cloud App Security gives you improved insights into your Smartsheet activities and provides threat detection for anomalous behavior.
+Connecting Smartsheet to Defender for Cloud Apps gives you improved insights into your Smartsheet activities and provides threat detection for anomalous behavior.

 ## Main threats